sierragreen379/sierragreen379/README.md

 - 📄 Know about my experiences from my [resume](https://drive.google.com/file/d/1N8sEq1r_oVAcfIEu97hZWwLrxd8BmXmo/view?usp=sharing).

 - ⚡ Fun fact: **I am a full-time mother to the cutest little boy this side of the Mississippi!
-I also hate coffee, but will eat all the cookies you don't have locked away.**
+Also, I hate coffee.
+But I will eat all the cookies you don't have locked away 😆**

 <h3 align="center">Connect with me:</h3>
 <p align="center">